 My thorough research in early 20th century performance practice for the past few years has enabled me to teach espressive techniques long “forgotten” in a way that can be brought into modern day interpretations.
 Read more about this under Research.

 I am perceived as a pedagogical, motivating, patient and creative teacher, who tailor my teaching according to each student’s individual level and goals.

-Erlend teaches modern cello, baroque cello and chamber music.
-Besides technique, music making and performance, he can help you towards orchestral auditions, 17th and 18th century performance practice, particularly on J.S.
+I teach modern cello, early 20th century cello, baroque cello, orchestral repertoire and chamber music.
+Besides technique, music making and performance, I can help you towards orchestral auditions, 17th and 18th century performance practice, particularly on the J.S.
 Bach Cello Suites, early 20th century performance practice, and on contemporary music.
-He also teaches orchestration and arrangement.
-Erlend takes on students of all levels and ages and gives private lessons in London.
-Get in touch for booking and for more information.
-A CV is available upon request.
+I also teach orchestration and arranging.
+I take on students of all levels and give private lessons in London or through Zoom or Skype.